-We encourage 'live marking' during lessons to ensure that children are engaged with their learning through having meaningful discussions about how they are progressing as well as how they feel they can develop.
+We encourage immediate 'live marking' during lessons to ensure that children are engaged with their learning through having meaningful discussions about how they are progressing as well as how they feel they can develop.

 All work done by the child should be acknowledged by the teacher.
-Marking should be used to progress learning, therefore, where possible, teachers mark the content of the work and then extend the children further with an action.
-The school expects that core subjects will be action marked at least once a week and for non-core subjects, every other week.
-Children are given time to address these actions in the following lesson.
+Feed Forward marking (see the Feedback and Marking Policy) should be used to progress learning, therefore, where possible, teachers mark the content of the work and then, where appropriate, extend the children further with an action.
+The school recommends that this form of marking is completed once a week for core subjects (English, maths, science) and before at appropriate points throughout a project for all other subjects.